2012–13 Mississippi Valley State Delta Devils basketball team

 The 2012–13 Mississippi Valley State Delta Devils basketball team represented Mississippi Valley State University during the 2012–13 NCAA Division I men's basketball season.
 The Delta Devils, led by first year head coach Chico Potts, played their home games at the Harrison HPER Complex and were members of the Southwestern Athletic Conference.

-Due to low APR scores, the Delta Devils were ineligible to participate in the post season, including the SWAC Tournament.
-One year after winning the SWAC and participating in the NCAA Tournament, they finished the season 2012–13 5–23, 5–13 in SWAC play to finish in eighth place.
+Due to low Academic Progress Rate scores, the Delta Devils were ineligible to participate in the post season, including the SWAC Tournament.
+One year after winning the SWAC and participating in the NCAA Tournament, they finished the season 5–23, 5–13 in SWAC play to finish in ninth place.